 Pivotal Tracker is another project management tool made for software development, and it’s a great, lightweight tool.

 It is very simple to use for agile development and works well if you like the Kanban/iteration concepts.
 Developers tend to like it a lot.
 But it is not a great issue tracking system.
 If you start adding bugs to it, the project backlog and icebox quickly become very large.

 Key Features of Pivotal Tracker 👍

-- Top-Notch Collaboration: Communication is made easy with comments and tags so everyone on the team is one the same page.
+- Top-notch collaboration: Communication is made easy with comments and tags so everyone on the team is on the same page.